RussellSpitzer/RussellSpitzer.github.io/_posts/2017-05-19-Spark-Sql-Thriftserver.md

 multiple users to share the same pool of cluster resources.
 The Spark Thrift Server provides a single context with a well defined protocol.
 This means external users can all send requests to have Spark work done without any Spark dependencies and fully utilize a cluster's resources.

+Spark Contexts are also unable to share cached resources amongst each other.
+This means that unless you have a single Spark Context it is impossible for multiple users to share a cached table.
+The Spark Thrift server can be that single context, providing globally available cached data.

 Additionally the ThriftServer provides additional levels of Security by limiting the incoming jobs that a user can run.
 Instead of being able to run generic JVM code, only SQL is allowed to to be